NielsRogge/Transformers-Tutorials/README.md

 Hi there!

 This repository contains demos I made with the [Transformers library](https://github.com/huggingface/transformers) by 🤗 HuggingFace.
+Currently, all of them are implemented in PyTorch.

 NOTE: if you are not familiar with HuggingFace and/or Transformers, I highly recommend to check out our [free course](https://huggingface.co/course/chapter1), which introduces you to several Transformer architectures (such as BERT, GPT-2, T5, BART, etc.), as well as an overview of the HuggingFace libraries, including [Transformers](https://github.com/huggingface/transformers), [Tokenizers](https://github.com/huggingface/tokenizers), [Datasets](https://github.com/huggingface/datasets), [Accelerate](https://github.com/huggingface/accelerate) and the [hub](https://huggingface.co/).